Estimating the Local Learning Coefficient

 Singular Learning Theory’s prodigy

-Wherein the Local Learning Coefficient is probed via a hot, tethered posterior, and a preconditioned SGLD sampler is employed with inverse temperature beta* = 1/log n and a Gaussian localizer γ to measure basin curvature.
+Wherein the Local Learning Coefficient is estimated by probing a hot, tethered posterior, preconditioned SGLD with inverse temperature set to the reciprocal of log n and a Gaussian localizer is used, and implementations are provided.

 I’m trying to estimate the Local Learning Coefficient (\(\lambda(w^*)\)) — a helpful degrees of freedom metric from singular learning theory.
 Canonical works in this domain are Hitchcock and Hoogland (2025) and Lau et al. (2024).

-The promise is that the LLC captures something we’ve never had a good handle on: how “complex” or “singular” a solution really is in the geometry of the solution’s loss basin.
+The premise is that the LLC captures something we’ve never had a good handle on: how “complex” or “singular” a solution is with respect to the geometry of its loss basin.
+Notionally, the LLC characterises the effective dimensionality (in some useful sense) of the loss landscape in overparameterized models such as neural networks.

-There are arguments that suggest LLC is the “right” way of characterizing this singularity, at least with regard to the traditional setting of neural networks viewed as Bayesian posteriors.
+Some arguments suggest the LLC is the “right” way to characterize this effective dimensionality, at least in the traditional setting where neural networks are viewed as Bayesian posteriors.
 In practice, that could mean:

 1 Needful formulae